 Your choice of bike frame influences your Zwift speed significantly.
-And Zwift’s recent release of the Drop Shop has given us access to a pile of new frames: 50 total including the Tron and TT bikes!
+And Zwift’s Drop Shop gives us access to a pile of new frames: 60 total including the Tron and TT bikes!

 We’ve already looked at which frames perform best on flat/mixed routes.
 The next question for racers is: what about climbing?

 *First, a Disclaimer